How to Identify Your Yamaha Outboard (Serial, Model. and Year) to Buy the Right Parts

 How can I tell what year my Yamaha outboard is?

-The year is determined by matching the serial number to Yamaha production-year reference charts, not by the model number alone.
+The year range is determined by matching the serial number to Yamaha production-year reference charts, not by the model number alone.

 Are Yamaha model numbers the same as serial numbers?